igorgleandro/igorgleandro/README.md

 ### Hi there 👋

-- 🔭 < Junior FullStack Developer _> | Certified Salesforce Administrator and Google Certified Project Manager
+- 🔭 < Junior FullStack Developer _>
+- 📜 Certified Salesforce Administrator and Google Certified Project Manager
+- 👨🏻‍💻 Currently learning Power Platform
 - 🌱 I’m currently learning Java.
 - 👯 I’m looking to collaborate on any opportunity that I can add.
 - 💬 Ask me about anything.